 An obituary of James Burwell of Fingal says he was grandson to John Burwell “who removed from James Town, Virginia, in the year 1721, a relative of the extensive family of Burwells in that county.”
 A relative.
-Speculation has been that John Burwell was the son of Lewis Burwell Jr. and Martha Lear.
+Speculation has been that this John Burwell (1695-1763) was the son of Lewis Burwell Jr. and Martha Lear.

-I suggest that John and Lewis Jr. were 3rd cousins twice removed, related through two cousins in England.
+I suggest instead that John and Lewis Jr. were 3rd cousins twice removed, related through two cousins in England.
 One cousin, John’s great-great-grandfather, came to Connecticut.
 The other died in England but his widow and son Lewis (Sr.) moved to Virginia.
 Molly’s Burwell Family webpage has Samuel Burwell of Connecticut as John’s father.
 From this, I found what seems like a feasible line back to England and thus to the Virginia line.

 The story of the Virginia Burwells is like Gone with the Wind with spin-offs.
 There are two Burwells I will write more about.
 They are on the bottom right side of my chart.

 Lt.
 Gen. Lewis Burwell Puller is a descendant of Lewis Burwell V. Nicknamed Chesty, he was the most-decorated Marine in US history.